comychitz/knowledge/crypto_currencies/README.md

       verifiability, privity, and enforceability
 * Ethereum
     * (read white & yellow papers for full details; links below)
-    * so much more to offer than Bitcoin does; Bitcoin is design and aimed for purely exchanges of goods/value, whereas Ethereum is a network upon which any type of transaction can occur
+    * so much more to offer than Bitcoin does; Bitcoin is designed and aimed for purely exchanges of goods/value, whereas Ethereum is a network upon which any type of transaction can occur
     * "one key goal is to facilitate transactions between consenting